TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ### Analog domain

 When it comes to handling audio signals of the project 🔊, there are multiple options available.
-You can use dedicated DACs (Digital-to-Analog Converters) and ADCs (Analog-to-Digital Converters), or you can opt for CODECs (ADC+DAC combined generally with some additional features), each with its own advantages ⚖️.
+You can use dedicated DACs (Digital-to-Analog Converters) and ADCs (Analog-to-Digital Converters), or you can opt for CODECs (ADC+DAC combined generally with some additional features), each one having its advantages and disadvantages ⚖️.

 However, in this case, using a codec is a terrible choice 👎.
 CODECs typically share the same reference clocks between the ADC and DAC part.
 This doesn't work for my application because while I generate the master clock for the transmit side, the decoder recovers it from the AES3 stream.
 In theory, they are the same but in practice various factors will slightly influence the clock speed 🕝.